Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Dependent Matrices with Heavy-Tailed Distributions

 Then, there is a stationary solution $(X_\ell)_{\ell\in\mathbb{Z}}$ to the equation \citep{doukhan2008weakly}:

 The process $(X_\ell)_{\ell\in\mathbb{Z}}$ is called a chain with infinite memory (CIM). \end{example}

-We now discuss the connection between CBSs and CIMs.
-Using Proposition 4.1 of \citet{alquier2012model}, a CIM can be rewritten as a CBS as
+There is a simple connection between CBSs and CIMs.
+Using Proposition 4.1 of \citep{alquier2012model}, a CIM can be rewritten as a CBS as

-\begin{remark} We briefly discuss our framework and its relation to the vector auto-regression (VAR) process.
-Since the VAR with bounded noise terms is obviously CIM, Assumption \ref{asm:weakdep} and \ref{asm:tailbound} are satisfied by a process with heavy-tailed noise added to the VAR, by using Proposition \ref{prop:assumptions}.
-On the other hand, when the noise in the VAR has a heavy-tail, like $Y_{\ell} = A Y_{\ell - 1} + \varepsilon_\ell$ with $A \in \R^{p} \otimes \R^{p}$ and the heavy-tailed noise $\varepsilon_\ell$, we need to apply another technique to handle it.
-That is, we have to approximate the VAR by a finite-order moving-average (MA) process and show it satisfies Assumption \ref{asm:weakdep} and \ref{asm:tailbound}.
-However, since this approximation error vanishes as $n \to \infty$, we can apply our result without any problems. \end{remark}
+\begin{remark} Let us briefly discuss vector auto-regression (VAR) in this framework: $X_{\ell} = A X_{\ell - 1} + \xi_\ell$, with $A \in \mathbb{R}^{p} \otimes \mathbb{R}^{p}$.
+A VAR with bounded noise terms $\xi_\ell$ is obviously a CIM, and thus Assumptions \ref{asm:weakdep} and \ref{asm:tailbound} are satisfied by such a process.
+They even remain satisfied by $Y_\ell = X_\ell +\varepsilon_\ell $ for heavy-tailed $\varepsilon_\ell$'s, by using Proposition \ref{prop:assumptions}.
+However, when the noise $\xi_\ell$ in the VAR is unbouded, we need to apply another technique to handle it.
+Therefore, we have to approximate the VAR by a finite-order moving-average (MA) process and show it satisfies Assumptions \ref{asm:weakdep} and \ref{asm:tailbound}.
+As the approximation error vanishes when the order $k$ of the MA grows, we can apply our result without difficulty. \end{remark}